jacksky007/express-knex-objection-typescript-demo/README.md

 1. run `npx knex --knexfile db/knexfile.ts migrate:latest` to generate databse file and tables
 2. run `npx knex --knexfile db/knexfile.ts seed:run` to insert initial data in databse
 3. run `npm run:dev` to both start dev server and watching tasks for frontend development
-4. visit `http://localhost:3000/posts`, the it will be redirected to the first post page `http://localhost:3000/posts/{the id of first page}`
+4. visit `http://localhost:3000/posts`, then it will be redirected to the first post page `http://localhost:3000/posts/{the id of first page}`

 ### Tips for development
 * While in development enviroment, both changes of backend and frontend files will trigger corresponding task.
 So developer need not restart the backend server or frontend building task.
 Just refresh page after change any file either backend part or frontend part and the change will be seen.